MathiasZiegler/literature/README.md

 # NADPhylogeny

-Manuscript files for manuscript about phylogenetic analysis of NAD biosynthesis and consumption.
+Files for manuscript about phylogenetic analysis of NAD biosynthesis and consumption.
 For description of figures please see Markup-files (*.md).